rravipra/NLP/README.md

 Note: For the rest of the models I am in the process of writing up the metodology and will add them in the upcoming days.

-# Feature selection for the logistic regression model (1)
+# Feature selection for the logistic regression model (1.
+Text_classifiers.ipynb)

 The logistic regression classifier in my case uses a similar model as the bag of words to pick the features.
 In my case first I have a set of stop words that I can use to remove it from my vocabulary so